top of page

 Paul Marks Scholar Program Award.
 Columbia University Vagelos College of Physicians and Surgeons.
 (2018).

-NARSAD Young Investigator Award.
-The Brain & Behavior Research Foundation.
+NARSAD Young Investigator Award, The Brain & Behavior Research Foundation.
+“PUMILIO1 mutations cause two new neurological disorders understanding its role in Mice and Humans.”
 (2018).

-First prize, "Best Paper" in the Department of Molecular and Human Genetics, Baylor College of Medicine.
-(2016).
+First prize, “Best Paper” in the Department of Molecular and Human Genetics, Baylor College of Medicine Retreat, January 14-15, Galveston, TX (2016).

-Winner, "Scientific Storytelling" Pediatric Research & Fellows' Symposium, Department of Pediatrics, Texas Children's Hospital.
+Winner, “Scientific Storytelling,” Pediatric Research & Fellows’ Symposium, March 26, Department of Pediatrics, Texas Children’s Hospital, Houston, TX.
 (2015).

-Received National Scientific Qualification as Associate Professor in Experimental Biology, Ministry of Education, Universities and Research (MIUR).
+National Scientific Qualification as Associate Professor in Experimental Biology, Ministry of Education, Universities and Research (MIUR), Italy.
 (2012).

 bottom of page